fcboucher/BBMV/Tutorial-BBMV.md

 ```
 Here we have simulated a tree with only 50 tips.
 This is rather small but will allow for functions to run quickly.
 We have rescaled the total tree depth to 100 arbitrary time units for an easier interpretation of model parameters.

-Next we will use the function *Sim_BBMV* to simulate a continuous trait evolving on the tree we just simulated.
-To do so we need to provide a rate of evolution (*sigma*), bounds on the trait interval (which might not influence the whole process because they are located far away), a value for the trait at the root of the tree (*x0*), and an evolutionary potential (*V*).
-Here we will simulate a macroevolutionary landscape with two peaks of equal heights, defined over the interval [-1.5,1.5].
+Next we will simulate a macroevolutionary landscape with two peaks of equal heights, defined over the interval [-1.5,1.5].
 We first create an evolutionary potential with two wells:
 ```r
 x=seq(from=-1.5,to=1.5,length.out=100)
 bounds=c(min(x),max(x))